 “How much content does a tech startup really need to rank?”

-- Quality over quantity.
-One comparison page is worth ten generic blog posts.
+- Quality clearly beats quantity.
+A single well-crafted comparison page is worth ten generic blog posts.

 “How do IT companies generate B2B leads through organic search?”

-- By ranking for the problems companies have, not just the services you sell.
+- By ranking for the problems target companies have, rather than just listing the services you sell.

 “Does JavaScript SEO matter for my SaaS platform?”

-- If Google can’t crawl your app’s frontend, you don’t exist.
-We simplify the tech audit so you don’t have to be a developer to fix it.
+- If search engines cannot crawl your app’s frontend, it goes unseen.
+We simplify the tech audit to fix this smoothly without deep developer knowledge.

 “How to track the ROI of SEO for a B2B IT service?”

-- We translate your rankings into a real dollar value, making it easy to report to stakeholders.
+- By translating your rankings into a real dollar value.
+This makes it effortless to report progress to stakeholders.

 Very Frequently Asked Question: